top of page

 • Cons: No kids’ menu or kids’ activities.
 Parking is also a headache.

-Parent Tip: Request the terrace for their all-you-can-eat dim sum brunch — it’s relaxed and elegant without feeling stiff.
+Parent Tip: Request the terrace for their all-you-can-eat dim sum brunch.
+It’s relaxed and elegant without feeling stiff.

 Tozzo (Tai Kwun) — Central